GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/mysql-demo.md

 For information on the host, database, username, and password required for the MySQL API, please refer to the MySQL documentation in [GreptimeDB](/user-guide/clients/mysql.md) or [GreptimeCloud](/greptimecloud/integrations/mysql.md).

 Congratulations on successfully completing the core section of the demo!
-You can now run the complete demo, which can be cloned from [Github](https://github.com/GreptimeCloudStarters/quick-start-mysql) by following the instructions in `README.md`.
+You can now run the complete demo by following the instructions in the `README.md` file on the [Github repository](https://github.com/GreptimeCloudStarters/quick-start-mysql).